randoruf/CSSR-Matlab/README.md

 Roberto N. Muñoz 's paper "General anesthesia reduces complexity and temporal asymmetry of the informational structures derived from neural recordings in Drosophila", [ arXiv:1905.13173 [q-bio.NC]](https://arxiv.org/abs/1905.13173), converts the FLP signals to a binary sequence by using the median split.

-There are some discretisers which can transform time series to symbolic vectors in this repository, including **median** and **mean split**.
+There are some discretisers which can transform time series to symbolic vectors in this repository, including **median** and **difference split**.

 In addition, some other interesting discretisers like multiple level split (based on percentiles) and symbolic transformation (proposed by this [paper](https://doi.org/10.1016/j.cub.2013.07.075)) are included.